-By meeting yearly with your teen, the doctor can keep track of changes in physical, mental, and social development and offer advice against unhealthy behaviors, such as smoking and drinking.
+By meeting yearly with your teen, the doctor can keep track of changes in physical, mental, and social development and offer advice about avoiding unhealthy behaviors, such as smoking and drinking.

-The doctor also can help your child understand the importance of choosing a healthy lifestyle that includes good nutrition, proper exercise, and safety measures.
+The doctor also can help your teen understand the importance of choosing a healthy lifestyle that includes good nutrition, proper exercise, and safety measures.

-Medical care should include screenings for high blood pressure, obesity, eating disorders, and, if indicated, hyperlipidemia (an excess of cholesterol and/or other fats in the blood).
-A tuberculin (PPD) test may be done if your teen is at risk for tuberculosis.
+Medical care should include screenings for high blood pressure, obesity, eating disorders, depression, and if indicated, hyperlipidemia (an excess of cholesterol and/or other fats in the blood).
+Older teens may be screened for alcohol, drugs, and sexually transmitted diseases (STDs).
+A tuberculin (PPD) test may be done if a teen is at risk for tuberculosis.

 Vision and hearing will be checked.
 Teens are also checked for scoliosis (curvature of the spine).